Skip to main content

 • Check NFC is enabled in phone settings (see above).

 • Clean the surface first.
-Dust, oils, and lacquer build-up can weaken adhesive.
+Dust, oils, and lacquer build-up weaken adhesive.
 Wipe with rubbing alcohol and let dry.

 • Consider screw mounting for high-traffic areas or if adhesive keeps failing.